 Employers should be given a chance to know about the problem and take action to comply with the law.
 Someone who suffers a sexual assault at work might choose to inform law enforcement as well.
 Unfortunately, not all employees feel secure in making a complaint to their employers.
 They may rightly fear retaliation for filing a complaint about sexually harassing behavior by co-workers.
 An employer’s retaliation could represent illegal conduct as well, so workers should document the timing of retaliatory acts in relationship to their complaints.

 Every detail recorded by a victim might improve the chances of collecting a settlement.
-A person could seek out Boca Raton, Florida, sexual harassment legal assistance to gain an attorney’s opinion about the strength of the evidence.
+A person could seek out South Florida sexual harassment legal assistance to gain an attorney’s opinion about the strength of the evidence.
 A victim’s notes might allow an attorney to interview witnesses and confront an employer about specific incidents.